ani03sha/cs-study-plan/README.md

 interview books, too, but I found this outstanding:
 [Algorithm design canvas](http://www.hiredintech.com/algorithm-design/)

 No whiteboard at home?
 That makes sense.
-I'm a weirdo and have a big whiteboard.
 Instead of a whiteboard, pick up a large drawing pad from an art store.
 You can sit on the couch and practice.
-This is my "sofa whiteboard".
-I added the pen in the photo for scale.
+Pen is added in the photo for scale.
 If you use a pen, you'll wish you could erase.
-Gets messy quick.
-I use a pencil and eraser.
+Gets messy quick. you can use a pencil and eraser.

 ![my sofa whiteboard](https://d3j2pkmjtin6ou.cloudfront.net/art_board_sm_2.jpg)